lexibank/tlopo/out/vol2/chapter3.md

 <a id="p-60"></a>

 No POc term has been reconstructed for ‘river’ as distinct from the term for ‘fresh water’.
 Speakers of Oceanic languages would probably lack the map-based view of a river thought of primarily in terms of an entity with length.
 Rather, they seem to conceive of it simply as fresh water that flows.
-Tolai speakers refer to a river as tava alir, literally ‘fresh water flowing’, and Halia speakers use a semantically parallel compound, ramun olo.
-Dobu uses ʔawa bwasi, literally ‘channel of water’.
+Tolai speakers refer to a river as _tava alir_, literally ‘fresh water flowing’, and Halia speakers use a semantically parallel compound, _ramun olo_.
+Dobu uses _ʔawa bwasi_, literally ‘channel of water’.

 We have one lower-level reconstruction for a river branch.